Pelindaba Lavender is a premier grower of lavender plants, distiller of lavender essential oils and handcrafter of lavender products.

 The opening of a new franchise store and product gallery in downtown Sarasota, in October 2018 represents the continued retail expansion in Florida.

-The opening of a new franchise store and product gallery in downtown Greenville, in January 2019 represents the continued retail expansion in the Southeast.
+The opening of a new franchise store and product gallery in downtown Savannah, in May 2019 represents the continued retail expansion in the Southeast.

 In short — Pelindaba has become a self-sustaining open space preservation model that successfully harnesses mutually compatible farming, manufacturing, marketing and agritourism activities that are as environmentally sound and enhancing as they are economically viable.